-I suppose it was meant as a test, a test of how much I really wanted to walk the Camino Primitivo.
+I suppose it was meant as a test, a test of how much I really wanted to walk the Camino Primitivo; the oldest of the medieval pilgrimage roads across northern Spain.
 I think I passed, but maybe there’s more than a few losing elements to this story.

 I arrived in Madrid mid-morning on Monday, with a connection to Santiago de Compostela.
 It would be easy.
 I’d take a cab into town, get lunch at San Clemente, cab it to the bus depot, snooze all the way to Oviedo, check in, get dinner, all would be well.

 In a classic “I should have known” moment, I found myself in a line waiting to board that second short flight when I watched one passenger after another throw their luggage out the window of the jet bridge, encouraged by a smiling if slightly hurried gate attendant.
 Really?
 “Welcome to flight so-and-so, please throw your bag out the window,” she said calmly.
 Oh, hell, no. My backpack, all my worldly possessions?
 Not happening, chick.